From a Woman Scorned to Justice Served: the History of Dental Forensics.

 Back on this continent, we find forensic dentistry to be a part of a great patriot’s life.
 Paul Revere was a key player in the American Revolution and is most famous for his ‘midnight ride’ to warn the colonists that the British were coming.
 However, Revere also inadvertently ended up as the first person to practice forensic dentistry in America.
 As a young man, Revere trained as a silversmith before studying under an English dental surgeon named John Baker, who taught him how to make false teeth.
 During the Revolutionary War, Revere was asked to identify the body of Major General Joseph Warren, the man who had sent him on his famous ride earlier that year.
 By the time Revere arrived, Warren’s body was too badly decomposed to tell him apart from all the other dead soldiers.
 That is, until Revere spotted that one of his fallen comrades was wearing a dental prosthetic, or more specifically, the false teeth that Revere had made for Warren a few years earlier.
 Paul Revere’s discovery became the first instance of a military service member being identified using dental remains.

-Taking a Bite Out of the Ted Bundy Case.
+Taking a Bite Out of Crime.

 While consulting dental records to identify bodies is perhaps the most well-known application of forensic dentistry, it can also be very valuable in identifying people by the bite marks they leave behind.
 One of the most famous examples of this is the conviction of serial killer Ted Bundy, who left a distinctive bite mark on one of his victims.
 Because Bundy’s teeth were crooked and chipped, it was rather easy to match his “bite” to the impressions he left behind.
 This evidence ultimately led to his murder conviction and subsequent execution.